 Undergraduate research is a real thing at Michigan Tech.
-So real we pay students for 126,000 hours of research every year!
+We pay students for 126,000 hours of research every year.
 Research gives you an opportunity not only to work alongside professors, but to develop skills that set you apart.
 Whether you’re looking to continue your studies in graduate school, medical school, or are just fascinated by learning at a different level, there’s a research opportunity here for you.

 Many students find research opportunities by connecting with a favorite professor.
 You can also participate in our Summer Undergraduate Research Fellowship (SURF).
 SURF provides annual awards of up to $4,000 to undergraduate students who conduct a research project under the guidance of a Michigan Tech faculty mentor during the summer semester.

 Take Tessa, a biochemistry and molecular biology student, whose work focuses on the "heroes of genetics".
 Biologists use fruit flies to study wing spots, metabolism, and aging.
 That matters because the same genes and major metabolic pathways in fruit flies affect cancer and other diseases in humans.

 Fruit flies not your thing?
 Here are other projects Michigan Tech students work on: